shadi1717/oracle-cloud-data-platform-workshop/Lab100/LabGuide100.md

 ![](./images/Part_2_Step_2_1.png " ")

 -   Then, create a Database User and Workspace Name.
-For this workshop, use DEVELOPER for both.
+For this workshop, use **DEVELOPER** for both.

+-   **Note**: it is essential you make sure to use **DEVELOPER** as many files and configurations in later labs depend on it.
+Please do not use a different name here for this workshop.

--   Then, specify a password for the DEVELOPER user.
+-   Then, specify a password for the **DEVELOPER** user you just created.
 Make a note of this password.

 -   Click **Create Workspace** to continue.